-It’s only a small sliver of human biology, but learning about nutrition proves a critical example of why it’s so important for students to possess a working knowledge of the human body.
-By learning why nutrition is important and how, on a biological level, what you eat affects your body and mind, students can leap from “it’s good to eat good foods” to “I know why my body needs me to eat well.”
-By understanding the mechanisms at work, they can apply their knowledge towards improving their health, ultimately becoming better learners.
+It’s only a sliver of human biology, but learning about nutrition proves a critical example of why it’s meaningful for learners to possess a working knowledge of the human body.
+By discovering why nutrition is important and how, on a biological level, what you eat affects your body and mind, learners can make the leap from “it’s good to eat good foods” to “I know why my body needs me to eat well.”
+Understanding the mechanisms at work means they can apply their knowledge towards improving their health, ultimately becoming stronger learners.

-By learning how their bodies work, students can improve their health, fitness, knowledge retention and learning capabilities.
+By learning how their bodies work, learners can improve their health, fitness, knowledge retention and learning capabilities.

-As educators and life-long learners ourselves, at PCS Edventures, we understand how important it is for students to know how their bodies work, which is why we developed The Science of the Human Body Enrichment Camp.
+As educators and life-long learners ourselves, PCS Edventures understands how important it is for learners to know how their bodies work.
+That’s why we developed the Science of the Human Body Enrichment Program.

-Intended to be implemented as part of after school and summer learning STEM programs, all PCS Edventures Enrichment Camps come with all the materials and curriculum you need to lead stimulating, authentic and out-of-the-box activities proven to engage students of all levels.
-With 12 one-hour lessons and open-ended extensions, each Enrichment Camp introduces fun and interactive learning into any educational setting.
+Intended for after-school and summer learning STEM programs, all PCS Edventures enrichment programs come with all the materials and curriculum you need to lead stimulating, authentic, and out-of-the-box activities proven to engage learners of all levels.
+With 12 one-hour lessons and open-ended extensions, each Enrichment Program introduces fun and interactive learning into any educational setting.

-Every PCS Enrichment Camp follows a similar teaching structure, with the package holding everything an instructor needs to start an authentic STEMventure.
-Developed to be implemented into any learning environment, these camps were designed to be approachable by any instructor.
-From a seasoned teacher to an after school helper, the Enrichment Camps do all the work, allowing instructors to focus solely on facilitating learning.
+Every PCS enrichment program follows a similar teaching structure, with the package holding everything an instructor needs to start an authentic STEMventure.
+Developed for smooth implementation in any learning environment, these programs are approachable by any instructor.
+From a seasoned teacher to an after-school helper, the enrichment programs do all the work, allowing instructors to focus solely on facilitating learning.

-An Enrichment Camp is composed of 12 lessons, each designed to last about one hour.
-You can use one a day for twelve days or clump them together to use in longer blocks.
-Lessons can also be broken apart and worked in throughout the course of a school year.
+An enrichment program includes 12 one-hour lessons.
+Flexible to fit all schedules, you can use one a day for twelve days or clump them together in longer blocks.
+Lessons can also be broken apart and worked in throughout a school year.